 \subsection{Baseline Models}

 We compare the performance of our proposed method with those of various models.
-Firstly, we directly compare our method of OFC with CSN-IR50 with the vanilla NCG with IR50 to demonstrate the effectiveness of OFC.
-Secondly, we compare our model with the naive OFC method of baseline subtraction (BS) (IR50 OFC w/ BS) to demonstrate the superiority of our model as an OFC method. (\Cref{tab:different_versions_of_CSN-IR50} shows a comparison with CSN-IR50-Output, which is a fine-tuned version of this naive method (fine-tuned with same parameters as CSN-IR50)).
-Additionally, we also compare our model performance with that of other SOTA NCG models.
+First, we directly compare our method of OFC with CSN-IR50 with the vanilla NCG with IR50 to demonstrate the effectiveness of OFC.
+Second, we compare our model with the naive OFC method of baseline subtraction (BS) (IR50 OFC w/ BS) to demonstrate the superiority of our model as an OFC method. (\Cref{tab:different_versions_of_CSN-IR50} shows a comparison with CSN-IR50-Output, which is a fine-tuned version of this naive method (fine-tuned with the same parameters as CSN-IR50)).
+Additionally, we also compare our model's performance with that of other state-of-the-art (SOTA) NCG models.